Review of "The Faraday Papers" (various authors)

 This is a wonderful collection of papers, each four A4 pages, covering a range of topics relevant to ISCAST.
 Their diversity allows each author to write according to interest without any imposed editorial homogeneity, and in my view this enhances their appeal.

-John Polkinghorne leads the way with an overview of ‘The science and religion debate’ and how it has been manifest as argument and conversation.
+John Polkinghorne leads the way with an overview of ‘The Science and Religion Debate’ and how it has been expressed in argument and conversation.
 While most of us have read plenty along this line, he manages to bring a fresh treatment.
-Paper 4 by him extends the natural theology part of this to an excellent exposition of the anthropic principle, in simple language.
-It highlights the quandary of scientists who recognize the importance of the specific conditions for carbon-based life — the fine- tuning — but have no inclination to look outside science for any explanation.
+A further paper by him on ‘The Anthropic Principle’ extends the natural theology part of this to an excellent exposition of the matter, in simple language.
+It highlights the quandary of scientists who recognize the importance of the specific conditions for carbon-based life — the fine-tuning — but have no inclination to look outside science for any explanation.

-Roger Trigg gives a helpful philosophical outline of how science rests on major assumptions regarding the regularity and order of the physical world, rather than being autonomous.
-Denis Alexander then sets out four models for relating science and religion, and suggests why the conflict model persists so disastrously today.
+Roger Trigg in ‘Does Science Need Religion?’ gives a helpful philosophical outline of how science rests on major assumptions regarding the regularity and order of the physical world, rather than being autonomous.
+Denis Alexander then sets out four ‘Models for Relating Science and Religion’ and suggests why the conflict model persists so disastrously today.
 The familiar complementary model where each is addressing the same reality from different perspectives is most useful, but not the be-all and end-all.

 Dawkins' atheism seems to be tacked on to his science with intellectual Velcro, lacking the rigorous evidential basis that one might expect from an advocate of the scientific method.